vijaybirru/documentation/_build/html/_sources/kubernetes/index.rst.txt

 Self - Managed Kubernetes Clusters
 ----------------------------------

-Scalr supports two types of authorization for native Kubernetes clusters:
+Scalr supports the following authorization for native Kubernetes clusters:

 * Basic: ``username`` + ``password`` + ``cluster_ca_cert`` - basic authorization should be enabled in order for this method to work.